My Adventure with SUP camping - A Customers Story

 *Photos featured are not from his account*

-When I was first looking to get a stand up paddleboard one of the biggest things that I was looking forward to was finally being able to reach those hidden spots on lakes and rivers that you just can’t get to by car or even by foot.
+When I was first looking to get a stand up paddleboard one of the biggest things that I was looking forward to was being able to reach those hidden spots on lakes and rivers that you just can’t get to by car or even by foot.

 As an adventurous college student sharing a house with 6 housemates, I hardly had room to store my backpacking gear, let alone a fourteen and a half foot canoe.
 An inflatable paddle board was perfect for me.